mbizin/patch-adams-bot/README.md

 A pandemic outbreak all over the world, this changes our lives forever and nothing else is more important than stay safe, stay at home.
 But, it means some sacrifices... people can't go to work, can't go outside, can't enjoy the nature, can't be with people they care about and there is many others side effects.
 People are feeling loneliness, anxiety, fear, fragility and panic, a lot of this feelings are caused by inaccurate information or misunderstanding.

-### How can technology help ?
+### How can technology help?

 We believe technology is critical to continue to take care of people, especially AI based technologies, because those technologies enable us to interacting with others and even to be closer through human kind dialog interfaces, no matter if by text, voice or visual.
-We've developed Patch Adams Bot to take care of people, focusing our efforts on how they consume informations and what is really relevant for us to overcome this heath crisis.
+We've developed Patch Adams Bot to take care of people, focusing our efforts on how they consume information and what is really relevant for us to overcome this heath crisis.

 ## Video